NikolayNikolaev1/BashSoft-Project/README.md

-Redoing a Project from the SoftUni Model - C# Fundamentals as an exercise.
+A REDO of a Project from the SoftUni Model - C# Fundamentals as an exercise.